dmmagdal/ScaleLLMs/README.md

  - Can finetune quantized models with `peft` library from huggingface (for GPTQ and QLora quantization).
 	 - PEFT stands for "parameter efficient finetuning".
 	 - Training on quantized models is not possible.
+ - Overall notes on my experience with quantization and finetuning
+	 - The reliance on (primarily CUDA) GPUs is a detriment to the democratization of AI models.
+Current quantization methods (QLora and GPTQ) do a lot to allow for LLMs to be fine tuned and run on consumer desktops.
+However, not everyone has the budget for a GPU with the necessary VRAM to perform the quantization (looks to be 12-16+ GB VRAM for things like a 7b parameter model) on LLMs.
+This is only exasterbated by the reliance on NVIDIA cards.
+I understand `auto-gptq` allows for RoCm AMD cards to work as well but there is a blatant emphasis on CUDA support.
+Apple silicon is not viable for any quantization package at this time (10/21/2023) as support for MPS is not included in any of the major packages (`bitsandbytes` and `auto-gptq`), which cuts out another group of potential users (especially as Apple puts more effort into creating powerful hardware like their mac studio or mac station).
+	 - Speaking of neglected users, Windows users have to rely on other packages and work arounds to get `bitsandbytes` working for their environments.
+While the community has banded together to come up with the necessary
+	 - Quantizing Falcon 7B (with `auto-gptq`) took more resources than my Dell XPS Desktop was able to give (would usually OOM for the GPU).
+On Colab instances (free tier for Google and Kaggle) there would be other issues concerning not enough memory (regular RAM) or setting up the environment with the necessary modules (Kaggle was having a weird time importing/using `auto-gptq` despite the import command being run several times).
+		 - Note on Colab and Kaggle free tier instances:
+			 - Colab free tier has 12.7GB RAM and 16GB VRAM (Nvidia T4).
+			 - Kaggle free tier has 29GB RAM and 2x 16GB VRAM (Nvidia T4).
+	 - Why learn how to quantize a model when others are already doing it?
+		 - It's good to know how things work.
+		 - You have more control over your models (other people's models/copies can be faulty, corrupted, or censored).
+	 - What should you do if you cannot quantize a model (ie package error messages, insufficient hardware, etc)?
+		 - Wait.
+Waiting for package updates and tutorials gives you the benefit of having someone else go through the trouble of debugging or handling your specific use case.
+		 - File a bug.
+In the case of errors from running your quantization + finetuning, there are probably a lot of other people who have encountered the same bug on their system.
+Keeping up to date or subscribed to those posts may give you either a work around or a note that your issue is going to be resolved in the next update.
+		 - Use a model that's already been quantized.
+While I mentioned above why *you* may want to perform your own quantization, there are still many people in the community who have gone through the trouble of quantizing the desired model for you (such as [TheBloke](https://huggingface.co/TheBloke)).
+You will still have to judge how reputable/trustworthy those files are (even if they're using `safetensors`) but there are generally a lot of good actors in the community hoping to enable others to continue their research or work with different large scale models (like LLMs or Stable Diffusion).
+		 - Find another way/model.
+There are now many versions of models that come out, each version the same architecture but with a different number of parameters (usually as a result of using different number of layers and hyperparameters).
+Using smaller or distilled models at the cost of accuracy is still a viable option for your work.
+While this isnt quantization, it can be of tremendous benefit to you.
+You can also look to see if there is another way of doing things such as quantization.
+This repo explores QLora, GPTQ, and GGML/GGUF, but is primarily focused on the first two since the last one doesnt allow for finetuning after model quantization.
+While newer and more efficient methods will be developed, these three give you many options for how to quantize large models.

 ### References